lm3nitro/Projects/Firewall/Fortinet/Fortinet Logs to Splunk.md

 # Sending Fortinet Logs to Splunk

 Splunk is a SIEM (Security Information and Event Management).
 It is used to collect, analyze, and visualize data from various sources, such as servers, applications, etc. This makes it great for event correlation.
-By correlating events, you can identify suspicious activities and incidents.It can also help trace the timeline of events which in turn aids in root cause analysis.
+By correlating events, you can identify suspicious activities and incidents.
+It can also help trace the timeline of events which in turn aids in root cause analysis.

 ## Scope:
 Since integrating the new 60F Fortigate Firewall into my network, I wanted to ensure that I was also sending all my traffic logs to Splunk.
 Here are the steps taken to have the firewall logs sent to Splunk.